 Building on the significant achievements since 2000, CRIR continues to promote excellence in rehabilitation research and to expand innovative research to meet emerging priorities in the field, basing its success on interdisciplinarity and the integration of the biomedical and psychosocial aspects with the rehabilitation process.

-CRIR researchers and their teams benefit from 40 research laboratories in its various sites.
+CRIR researchers and their teams benefit from more than 50 research laboratories in its various sites.

 Annually, the CRIR Research Ethics Board for the CRIR Institutions evaluates an average of 120 new research projects.